 - Scary Teeth: One of the many ways Rire reveals his true nature.

-- Screen Shake: Very heavy in Strade's route; don't play his route if you have epilepsy issues.
+- Screen Shake: Mild in Rire's route, very mild in Sano's route, but very heavy in Strade's route; don't play the latter's route if you have epilepsy issues.

 - Shock Collar: Strade gives you one in "He'll keep you forever."